School of Engineering, Computing and Mathematical Sciences

 You will also be given guidance in the use of specialist mathematical, operational research and statistical software such as SPSS, Maple, GPSS, R and GAP.
 An appreciation of good professional practice and the development of essential employability skills are also embedded in the course.

-Find out more about our Mathematics course from our staff and students in the short video below.
+Find out more about our Mathematics course from our staff and students in the short video above.

 What happens on the course?

-Year 1.
+Year 2.
 You will begin by reinforcing the mathematical foundations learned at previous levels with an emphasis on Calculus, Algebra, Set Theory and Mathematical Proof.
-You will build on this knowledge by studying Probability & Statistics and Operational Research while gradually being introduced to mathematical software including Maple and Minitab.
+You will build on this knowledge by studying Probability & Statistics and Operational Research while gradually being introduced to mathematical and statistical software including Maple, Matlab and R.

-Year 2.
-You will be introduced to more specialised and advanced mathematical topics including Linear Algebra, Group Theory, Mathematical Analysis, Statistical Methods and Discrete Mathematics.
-You will also be given the option to undertake specialist modules in Mathematical Modelling, Industrial Statistics and Operational Research.
+Year 3.
+You will be introduced to more specialised and advanced mathematical topics including Group Theory, Mathematical Analysis, Statistical Modelling, Discrete Mathematics, Operational Research and Mathematical Modelling.

 Course Modules